davidlin0241/DatabaseProjects/README.md

 # DatabaseProjects
-Projects for UC Berkeley Intro to Databases
+Projects for Intro to Databases
 (Note: the term "homework" was used interchangeably for "project" in this class, as there were no other coding assignments.)